JosephBergman/deep-learning/_posts/2018-10-02-neural-network-basics.md

 title: "Neural Network Basics"
 published: 2018-10-02
 updated: 2018-10-02
+preview: "What do neural networks do and how do they do it?"
 ---

 Throughout the next few posts we will answer the following three questions: